 Hey handsome, keeping out of trouble?
 Do you still have Think Big?
 I’d do anything to get it back…”

 Did you break up due to a misunderstanding, or circumstances that may have changed?
+Did you both grow or change since you split?
 If this is the case, and you feel that the relationship can be salvaged, then why not send them a reminder that you are still around?
 However before you “put yourself out there” and risk being hurt, do your homework!

 Try to find out from mutual friends/social media if they are on the market or not.
 When you are fairly sure that the answer is yes, still proceed with caution and start out slowly.
 After all, it might be a shock for them to suddenly see your name pop up in their inbox.